SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Feel most comfortable speaking a language other than English?
 MobileHelp has you covered.
 This company supports 240+ languages, ensuring all seniors feel confident when calling for help.
 Bay Alarm Medical offers similar language support, so this is one area where both providers excel.

-Bay Alarm Medical delivers some of the best prices in the business.
-Their in-home system starts at just $21.95 per month, and that price only jumps up by $8 per month if you prefer an all-in-one mobile system.
+Bay Alarm Medical delivers some of the best prices in the medical alert industry.
+Their in-home system starts at just $19.95 per month, and that price only jumps up by $10 per month if you prefer an on-the-go mobile system.

-As the name suggests, this is an in-home system, featuring a 1,000-foot range and your choice of a landline or AT&T cellular connection.
-Prices begin at $21.95 per month for landline and $29.95 per month for cellular.
+As the name suggests, this is an in-home system, featuring a 1,000-foot range and your choice of a landline connection starting at $19.95 per month.
+Or, you can go for their In-Home Preferred system which runs on a cellular 4G LTE connection, starting at $29.95 per month.
 Travel a lot?
 You can take the system with you and plug it in at any home.

 Like MobileHelp, Bay Alarm Medical also offers language support for customers.
 Whether you're a native English, Spanish, or Mandarin speaker, you'll feel comfortable and confident talking with a customer service representative.